 How to pay the Dart Charge

 For frequent users of the Dartford Crossing, the simplest (and cheapest) payment method is a pre pay account.
 Users receive a discount of up to one third on every crossing.
-Fleet operators are able to set up a fleet account and discounts also apply.
-Payment of the Dart Charge may also be made as follows:
+You can also pay the Dart Charge by any of the following methods:

 Online by visiting the Dart Charge website here.